Single-Course Engelsk 5 ECTS

 Overall Course Objectives

-The course will give you the basis to measure, calculate, and analyse light conditions in rooms.
+The course will give you the basis for measuring, calculating, and analysing room light conditions.

-After completing the course you will be able to use state-of-the-art methods and programs to calculate daylight distribution in rooms, distribution of artificial light in rooms, use of shading systems, and energy demand for lighting.
+After completing the course, you will be able to use state-of-the-art methods and programs to calculate daylight distribution in rooms, artificial light distribution in rooms, shading systems, and energy demand for lighting.
 You will be able to draw up specifications for daylight and artificial light and on this basis design facades, rooms and lighting.

 Learning Objectives